Skip to content

 When will I get an appointment for an initial assessment or review?

-Each person is reviewed based on clinical need.
+Each person is reviewed based on clinical need as they are referred into the service.
 An appointment will be offered as soon as possible.
+This may be a face-to-face appointment at one of Blatchford’s clinics, or it may be conducted as an online appointment.

-We are sorry that there are delays.
+We are sorry there are delays.
 Work is ongoing to improve getting an appointment.

 What do I do if my needs have changed?